laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Besides the basic parameters from the segmentation app (the ones in :ref:`example_toml`), more advanced parameters can be used.

 .. note::
     All parameters names are case insensitive.
+The value :toml:`''` in the *toml* files is equivalent to the value :python:`None` in Python.

 Output
 ------